sh4d0wy/FluxSwap/relayer/README.md

 - Docker and Docker Compose
 - Node.js 18+ and pnpm/npm
-- Access to Ethereum and NEAR nodes
+- Access to Ethereum and TON nodes

 ### Environment Variables